tigerfarm/work/book/googlespreadsheets/README.md

    }
 }
 ````
-+ In the script, enter your account SID (by replacing "your_account_SID") and auth token (by replacing "your_account_auth_token") into the script.
++ In the script, enter your Twilio account SID (by replacing "your_account_SID") and auth token (by replacing "your_account_auth_token") into the script.
 You get these values from the first screen, when you log into the Twilio Console (http://twilio.com/console).
 Enter your Twilio phone number (by replacing "your_Twilio_phone_number") into the script, example: "+12223331234".
 + In the Google Spreadsheet Script Editor, click Select function and select sendAll.
 + Save the updates.
 + Run the script.
 Your messages will be sent.

 Reference article, How to Send SMS from a Google Spreadsheet:
 https://www.twilio.com/blog/2016/02/send-sms-from-a-google-spreadsheet.html